swkasica/Endangered-Species-Act-Louisiana/README.md

 # Endangered-Species-Act-Louisiana
-Data analysis and graphics production for Sara Sneath's series for NOLA.com | The Times-Picayune on how the Endangered Species Act has helped three iconic Louisiana species.
-Read her story about the American alligator here: https://www.nola.com/expo/news/erry-2018/08/afb534b8777909/saving-the-southern-wild-allig.html

 Sara Sneath, a NOLA.com | The Times-Picayune environment reporter, produced a three-part series on how the Endagered Species Act has played a role in the recovery of three iconic Louisiana species: the American alligator, the Brown Pelican, and the Louisiana Black Bear.

 Her stories were published in Fall 2018 as a project called 'Saving the Southern Wild.'